lvguowei/lvguowei-website/content/post/android-custom-view-102-16.md

 {{< img-post "/img" "canvastransform2.png" "Avatar Circled" "center" >}}

-Ughhhh ... not what we expected.
+Uh-oh... not what we expected.
 But why?

 The reason is that canvas transformations are **continuous**, meaning the latter transformation is done on the basis of the previous one.